ao-org/forever-client/README.md

 All variable names **MUST BE IN ENGLISH**.

+## Constants

+Names for constants must be *uppercase*.
+For example: HEALTH is good, but not Health nor health.

 ## Members
 Member variables in classes must start with **m** to hint member of a class.
 For example mHealth is correct.
 Members must not start with _ or any other lower case letter different from m